threefoldtech/rmb-rs/docs/readme.md

 Any language or code that can open `WebSocket` connection to the relay can work as a peer.
 A peer need to do the following:

 - Authenticate with the relay.
 This is by providing a `JWT` that is signed by the twin key (more on that later)
-- Handle received binary mesasge
+- Handle received binary message
 - Send binary messages

 Each message is an object of type `Envelope` serialized as with protobuf.
 Type definition can be found under `proto/types.proto`